halbs13/Dynamics-NAV-Payroll/au-payroll-setup-post-leave-accruals-only-flag.md

 This field is in the Payroll Setup  option card and is used to determine the method for posting leave accruals to the General Ledger.

-To access this option, go to the following menu:  *Departments/Setup/Payroll Setup/ Payroll Controls/Payroll Setup/Options tab*
+To access this option, go to the following menu:  *Actions Workspace/Setup/Payroll Setup/Options FastTab*

 * [Option 1](#option-1-post-leave-accruals-only-is-selected) - The employee’s taken leave is posted directly to the leave provision General Ledger account during payroll processing.
 The employee leave accruals is posted to the leave provision and leave expense General Ledger accounts during the “Calculate Leave Accruals” process.